Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Conclusions and Discussion

-The spatial and spectral resolutions of our IFU observations correctly describe the on-sky orientations of the elliptical morphologies of the interior shells in the PNe NGC\,6578 and NGC\,6629, as well as the compact ($\leq 6$\,arcsec) PNe Pe\,1-1, M\,3-15, M\,1-25, Hen\,2-142, and NGC\,6567, as verified by the \textit{HST} imaging observations.
-Although the WiFeS cannot resolve morphological details of compact objects with angular diameters less than 6 arcsec, it allows us to easily determine on-sky orientations of overall morphologies, as previously shown by \citet{Danehkar2015}.
-This study demonstrate that spatial and spectral resolution of the WiFeS are appropriate to conduct a large IFU survey of many objects, where precise morphological details are not necessary.
+As confirmed by \textit{HST} imaging observations, our WiFeS integral field observations reveal the on-sky orientations of the elliptical morphologies of the interior shells in the PNe NGC\,6578 and NGC\,6629, as well as the compact ($\leq 6$\,arcsec) PNe Pe\,1-1, M\,3-15, M\,1-25, Hen\,2-142, and NGC\,6567.
+Although the WiFeS spatial resolution is inadequate for unveiling morphological details of compact objects with angular diameters of less than 6 arcsec, it can help us unmask the on-sky orientations of overall morphologies, as previously shown by \citet{Danehkar2015}.
+This study demonstrates that the WiFeS has the capability to conduct an extensive IFU survey of numerous objects where the precise morphological details are unimportant.

-Future high-resolution imaging and kinematic observations of other PNe around [WR] and \textit{wels} nuclei will definitely shed light on the mechanism that shapes axisymmetric morphologies in these objects.
-In-deep spectroscopic and lightcurve observations of their central stars will help us gain a better understanding of them.
-The presence of binary companions should be investigated that can be responsible for axisymmetric morphologies.
-Nevertheless, an aspherical morphology can also be formed by a planet that it is extremely difficult to detect.
-Further studies of [WR] CSPNe will unravel the puzzle of the mechanism that produces elliptical and bipolar morphologies in PNe.
+Future high-resolution imaging and kinematic observations of other PNe around [WR] and \textit{wels} nuclei will definitely shed light on the mechanism that shapes the axisymmetric morphologies in these objects.
+In-depth spectroscopy and lightcurve monitoring of their central stars will help us gain a better understanding of them.
+The presence of binary companions should be investigated as they can be responsible for axisymmetric morphologies.
+Nevertheless, an aspherical morphology can also be formed by an exoplanet whose existence is extremely difficult to verify.
+Further studies of [WR] CSPNe will unravel the puzzle of elliptical and bipolar morphologies in PNe.

 \software{IDL Astronomy User's Library \citep{Landsman1993}, IDL Coyote Library \citep{Fanning2011}.}

 \facilities{ATT (WiFeS), \textit{HST}}

 \begin{appendix}